aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-ole-objects/inserting-a-wav-file-as-an-ole-object/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells provides the functionality to add different types of OLE objects to Excel worksheets.
-We will see in the following code examples how to add a WAV file as an OLE object using simple APIs provided by Aspose.Cells.
+We will see in the following code example how to add a WAV file as an OLE object using the simple APIs provided by Aspose.Cells.

 {{% /alert %}}